 Returns are selected for audit based on many different criteria.
 In many cases, questions about specific issues such as interest or partnership income, estimated taxes and capital gain transactions will trigger an audit.
 A history of late filing or underpayment may lead to an audit.
 In some instances, audits are based on information obtained from another taxpayer's return.
 DOR also may look at a random selection of returns to see whether there is a pattern of tax avoidance that needs to be addressed.

-DOR has the legal authority to audit any type of return (e.g., income, sales/use, meals, etc.) for up to three years after it has been filed or up to three years after the return was due (if the return was filed early).
+DOR has the legal authority to audit any type of return (e.g., income, sales/use, meals, etc.) including any amendments, corrections or supplements thereto, for up to three years after the original return has been filed or up to three years after the original return was due (if the return was filed early).
 This period is known as the "open years."
 Corporate and individual income tax returns may be audited for up to six years if the taxpayer omits from gross income any amount properly includible in gross income that exceeds 25 percent of the amount of gross income disclosed on the return.

 Other returns may be audited for up to six years if the taxpayer omits an amount of tax from the return that exceeds 25 percent of the tax reported therein.
 However, if a taxpayer has failed to file a return or has filed a false or fraudulent return, there is no time limit on how far back DOR can go to discover a taxpayer's true tax liability.